mda-primetr/gmorad.braintumors/Microbiome_Brain_Tumors/README.md

 `output` folder contains

-* `figures` : figures generated during the analysis
+* `figures` : figures generated during the analysis.
-* `tables` : Summary and stats table generated during the analysis
+* `tables` : Summary and stats table generated during the analysis.

 ``session_info.txt`` : This file contains all the packages that are loaded in the R environment during the analysis.